TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE Distillation: Proposed method

 In the proposed network architecture, the feature extractor and activity classifier are basically trained by supervised learning with given activity labels.
 Normally, the data distribution of classes in the human activity recognition datasets is often imbalanced.
 Training a network under imbalanced data conditions can produce a detrimental effect on human activity recognition performance and a biased classification result.
 To improve the performance of the performance under imbalanced data conditions, we adopt a weighted cross-entropy loss and a dice loss function for activity labels as the initial classification loss.
 The initial classification loss for the feature extractor and activity classifier is expressed as follows:

-where the first term is the weighted cross-entropy classification loss, the second term is the dice classification loss, $w_i$ is a weight for each class label, $y_i$ is an one-hot vector of the ground truth of the activity label, $\tilde{y}_i$ is an output one-hot vector from the activity classifier, and $\odot$ denotes an element-wise multiplication.
+where the first term is the weighted cross-entropy classification loss, the second term is the dice classification loss, $w_i$ is a class weight for each class label, $y_i$ is a one-hot vector of the ground truth of the activity label, $\tilde{y}_i$ is an output one-hot vector from the activity classifier, and $\odot$ denotes an element-wise multiplication.
+The weighted cross-entropy and dice loss are usually used to solve the data imbalance problem. $w_i$ is calculated with the number of each class instance and the maximum number of data samples among the class distributions $w_i = \frac{\max{(M)}}{m_i}$ where the distribution of the number of data samples per class for the training data is given $M=[m_1, ... , m_{n_a}]$.

 The knowledge distillation technique transfers knowledge from a teacher model to a student model so that the performance of the student model is improved.
-The student model learns from more informative sources -the predictive probabilities of the teacher model- instead of just one-hot labels.
+The student model learns from more informative sources -the predictive probabilities of the teacher model - instead of just one-hot labels.
 Following \cite{yuan2020revisiting}, we first train the student model containing the feature extractor and activity classifier in the normal way to obtain a pre-trained model by minimizing \cref{eq:classification}.
 Hinton et al. \cite{hinton2015distilling} proposed to use temperature scaling to soften the predictive probabilities for better distillation.
 Given the pre-trained models $E^t$ and $C^t$, the output prediction of the pre-trained network is expressed as follows.

 where $z^t$ denotes the output logit vector of the pre-trained model and $\tau$ denotes a temperature parameter.
 The idea of self-knowledge distillation is to regularize the pre-trained model and the student model by using the Kullback-Leibler (KL) divergence.
 Namely, a knowledge distillation (KD) regularization loss is defined as follows.